There are three reasons I feel compelled to post my review of non-toxic deodorants and antiperspirants:

 Ingredients: Butyrospermum parkii (shea butter), Sodium bicarbonate (baking soda), Maranta arundinacea (arrowroot) powder, Theobroma cacao (cocoa) seed butter, essential oil, Tocopherol (vitamin E), Humulus lupulus (hop) extract

-I was offered the chance to try out this deodorant, but hesitated because the packaging isn’t that sophisticated.
-I decided to give it a try, and was shocked at how wonderfully it worked.
-While the solid version is rough in texture and annoying to spread on your underarms, the lavender spray is perfection.
+The lavender spray from Blissoma is perfection.
 I sprayed it on and went about my day, not remembering until the next morning when I blearily opened the medicine cabinet and remembered, oh, I put on that new deodorant yesterday.
 (Armpit sniff.)
 Hmm, I smell completely normal.
-I kept using it–for normal days and for SoulCycle days–and was completely blown away.
+I kept using it — for normal days and for gym days —and was completely blown away.
 You’ve won a convert, Blissoma.

 Ingredients: Infusion of organic fennel and organic green tea, organic witch hazel, organic Castor Oil, Ecocert approved natural ester of citric acid, organic licorice Extract, Aspen Bark Extract, Organic Grain Alcohol, Glyceryl Caprylate/Caprate, organic jojoba Oil, organic black cumin seed Oil, Essential oils of lavender, mandarin, patchouli, coriander, cedarwood, Cetearyl Alcohol and Cetearyl Glucoside, Xanthan Gum, Gluconolactone essential oils in this product contain: linalool**, limonene**, citronellol**